-This criterion is applied by the examiner at the end of the assessment of the essay, after considering the student's Reflections on planning and progress Form (RPPF).
-It assesses the overall impression the examiner has with regard to the student's engagement with the research process and their subject area.
+This criterion assesses the student's engagement with their research focus and the research process.
+It will be applied by the examiner at the end of the assessment of the essay, after considering the student's Reflections on planning and progress Form (RPPF).